pgjdbc/pgjdbc/docs/content/documentation/logging.md

 The Logging APIs offer both static and dynamic configuration control.
 Static control enables field service staff to set up a particular configuration and then re-launch the application with the new logging settings.
 Dynamic control allows for updates to the logging configuration within a currently running program.

-The root logger used by the PgJDBC driver is `org.postgresql` .
+The root logger used by the pgJDBC driver is `org.postgresql` .

 ## Enable logging by using logging.properties file